I'm Honey!

 4. Create an Emergency Fund

 Not only that, but a loved one or close family member could have something happen, and they may need your help.
 Create an emergency fund to make sure you are prepared for times like these!
 Set aside a small amount every month into a high yield savings account.
 This will build over time and be there for you when you need it!
+Regularly review your emergency fund to ensure it is sufficient for your current needs and adjust your saving strategy as your situation changes.

 5. Have Hobbies

 What do we mean by having hobbies?
 If something were ever to happen, you will want to have time to clear your mind and take some time for yourself.
 Whether you go to the gym, pick up a painting or try and practice some yoga and zen, you will be sure to feel better not only about yourself but with life in general.
-Your mental state and clarity is such an influential aspect in all of life, especially if things start going south.
-Remember the good and tasks you enjoy doing.
+Even in difficult times, it’s important to maintain hope and keep a positive outlook as you prepare for the future.

 6. Be Careful